Route 2: tiny towns, trails and scenic wonders

 written by| Harriet Baskas

-Familiar to winter sports aficionados making a beeline from the Seattle metro area up to the Stevens Pass ski area, Route 2, along part of the Cascade Loop Scenic Highway, offers enough scenic wonders and offbeat attractions to warrant a far more leisurely drive during summer or fall.
+Route 2, along part of the Cascade Loop Scenic Highway, offers enough tiny towns, scenic wonders and offbeat attractions to warrant a weekend road trip.

 Snohomish, with its historic downtown packed with restaurants and shops, is the ideal jumping off point for a Route 2 jaunt.
 The former “Antique Capital of the Northwest” now has a younger, hipper vibe and a fast-growing beer, wine and craft distilling industry.